joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-csharp/README.md

 - [Visual Studio 2022 17.10+](https://visualstudio.microsoft.com)
 - [Azure subscription](https://portal.azure.com)
 - [Teams Toolkit for Visual Studio](https://learn.microsoft.com/microsoftteams/platform/toolkit/toolkit-v4/install-teams-toolkit-vs?pivots=visual-studio-v17-7)
 - You will need a Microsoft work or school account with [permissions to upload custom Teams applications](https://learn.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
-The account will also need a Microsoft Copilot for Microsoft 365 license to use the extension in Copilot.
+The account will also need a Microsoft 365 Copilot license to use the extension in Copilot.
 - You will need to create [local Azure Storage](https://learn.microsoft.com/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage#running-azurite-from-an-aspnet-project).

 ## Setup and use the sample